amadeusk1/amadeusk1/README.md

 - 🌱 I’m currently learning about distributed systems
 - 👯 I’m looking to collaborate on any project that develops my skills
 - 📫 How to reach me at: amadeuskaczmarek@gmail.com
-<! -- - 😄 I'm looking for interships starting in 2025 -->
-- ⚡ Fun fact: When I'm not coding, you can find me at the gym, or hitting the slopes snowboarding
+- ⚡ Fun fact: When I'm not coding, you can find me at the gym, or outdoors hiking/snowboarding